thacherT1D/webdevstuff/Q4/learning-structures/Whiteboard_Edge_Cases.desc.md

 By the end of this training, you should be able to

-- ask 1 or more "What if" questions, propose 2 or more solutions, and pick one
+- Ask one or more "What if" questions about edge cases
+- Propose 2 or more solutions
+- "Stake your claim" - choose one solution to recommend, along with why

 ## Rationale

 A _good_ whiteboard interviewer is looking for your problem solving skills.
 In the real world, problems often have ill-defined or complex inputs (data from a web form, data from files in the file system etc...), and knowing what to do with those inputs is key to being able to write high quality, robust software.

+This exercise is a microcosm of real world processes of turning words into software.

 ## How it works